dlamblin/insight-data-engineering-code-challenge/README.md

 ### Once, current, and future state ###

-- Working head of the master branch: [the version you're reading now] contains several solutions to the [challenge as updated on 2015-07-02](#challenge-july).
-The submitted version is tagged as v2.0.
+- Working head of the master branch: [the version you're reading now] contains several solutions to the
+  [challenge as updated on 2015-07-02][challenge-july] and some fixes to this readme.
+- v2.0.1: contains some documentation fixes and extra [JavaDoc][javadoc2]
+  on the [`gh-pages` branch][gh-pages].
+- v2.0: represents several sollutions to the [challenge][#challenge-july].
+  The submitted version was this tag v2.0.
 All commits back until v1.1 are breaking changes with respect to the earlier solution.
 - v1.1: represents the solution to the challenge as posted on 2015-03-17, linked at the bottom of this file. *Please checkout this tag as the latest working version*.
 - v1.0: The solution as submitted the 2015-03-17 challenge will be retroactively tagged as v1.0.

 Implemented versions overview
 -----------------------------